 As the example above suggests, the keyword “chauffeur” has a high volume of 48,000 searches per month.
 But that volume only resulted in 11,113 clicks.
 It can mean that Google gives people what they wanted right away and they do not need to click on the search results.

-The CPS (Click per Search) shows the average number of clicks for all searches.
+The CPS (Click per Search) shows an average number of clicks for all searches.
 It is basically a correlation between the Clicks metric and the Search Volume of the keyword.

 Unlike the “chauffeur” keyword, people search for “chauffeur wow” less frequently, but this keyword actually has more Clicks than Searches.
 “WoW” here stands for World of Warcraft, and apparently, people are looking for information on how to summon a 'chauffeur' in the game.
 That makes a completely different search intent.